Yoneda Lemma for Simplicial Spaces: Comparison with Quasi-Categories

 \begin{lemone} The adjunction

-is a Quillen adjunction, where we give both sides the covariant model structure. \end{lemone} \begin{proof} We use Lemma \ref{Lemma For Quillen adj}.
+is a Quillen adjunction, where both sides have the covariant model structure. \end{lemone} \begin{proof} We use \cref{Lemma For Quillen adj}.
 Clearly, $p_1^*$ takes cofibrations to cofibrations as they are just inclusions.
-So, all that is left is to show that $i_1^*$ takes fibrations between fibrants to fibrations.
-But a fibration between fibrants is just a Reedy fibration on the right side and a categorical fibration on the left side (Theorem \ref{The Covariant local of Joyal}).
-So, it suffices to show that $i_1^*$ takes fibrant objects to fibrant objects and Reedy fibrations to categorical fibrations.
-The fact that $i_1^*$ takes fibrants to fibrants is the statement of the previous lemma.
-So, we only have to prove that $i_1^*$ takes Reedy fibrations to categorical fibrations.
-But that follows directly from Theorem \ref{The CSS and Qcat equiv with ip}. \end{proof} Now, we can prove the first main theorem. \begin{proof} {\it (Proof of Theorem \ref{The Covariant equivalences ip})} We just showed it is a Quillen adjunction so all that is left is to show that it is a Quillen equivalence.
-Here we use Lemma \ref{Lemma For Quillen equiv}.
-Let $Y \to X$ be a left fibration in $s\s_{/X}$.
-As every object is cofibrant, we don't need cofibrant replacement and so we just have to show that the counit map $i_1^* p_1^* Y \to Y$ is an equivalence.
-From Theorem \ref{The CSS and Qcat equiv with ip} we know it is an equivalence in the CSS model structure and from Theorem \ref{The Covariant local of CSS} we know that a CSS equivalence is a covariant equivalence.
+So, all that is left is to show that $u^*i_1^*$ takes fibrations between fibrant objects to fibrations.
+By \cref{lemma:fib between left fib} a fibration between fibrant objects is just a left fibration.
+Thus it suffices to prove that $u^*i_1^*$ preserves left fibrations.
+The map $u^*$ just pulls back along the unit, which preserves left fibrations, as it is given by a right lifting property (\cref{def:left fibration qcats}).
+So it suffices to prove that $i_1^*$ preserves left fibrations.